labgem/microscope-user-doc/docs/content/mage/domainviewer.rst

 .. image:: img/antiSMASH3_Feature.PNG

 The **Tailoringcluster** table provide information about gene which may be involve in tailoring reaction.
-By clicking on the number, you can access to the Pubmad related article.
+By clicking on the number, you can access to the Pubmed related article.

 .. image:: img/antiSMASH3_Tailoringcluster.PNG